iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Metrics.md

 <h3 name='tpr'>4.
 Recall | True Positive Rate (TPR) | Sensitivity</h3>

+- The ratio of true positive predictions to the total number of actual positive cases
 - Measures the correctly identified positive cases from all the actual positive cases.
 - Used when the cost of False Negatives (FN) is **high**. (e.g. Person is prone to COVID 19 but if the test result is negative it can be fatal.)
 - **True Positive Rate:** Proportion of **positive class** that is correctly predicted as **positive**.